tuupola/slim-jwt-auth/README.md

 ## Optional parameters
 ### Path

-The optional `path` parameter allows you to specify the "protected" part of your website.
+The optional `path` parameter allows you to specify the protected part of your website.
 It can be either a string or an array.

 ``` php
 $app = new \Slim\App();